keptn/lifecycle-toolkit/CONTRIBUTING.md

 # Contributing to Keptn Lifecycle Toolkit

 We are thrilled to have you join us as a contributor!
-The Lifecycle-toolkit is a community-driven project and we greatly value collaboration.
-There are various ways to contribute to the Lifecycle-toolkit, and all contributions are highly valued.
-Please explore the options below to learn more about how you can contribute.
+The Keptn Lifecycle Toolkit is a community-driven project and we greatly value collaboration.
+There are various ways to contribute to the Lifecycle Toolkit, and all contributions are highly valued.
+Please, explore the options below to learn more about how you can contribute.

 # How to Contribute
 ## Prerequisites